elvis-github/PomodoroTime/README.md

 # PomodoroTime
-A tomato timer app based on the Pomodoro Technique created to as a project to learn more Android Development.
+A tomato timer app based on the Pomodoro Technique created as a project to learn more Android Developmen by an amateur android developer.

 >Author: Elvis Bui